 The difference between Keurig K200 and K250?
 When the K250 was first released there were two different offers, the K200 and K250.
 It’s important to know that the two machines are absolutely the same, it’s just about the accessories that come with them.
 The K200 usually was only a brewer, and the K250 also included descaling solution, k-cup variety pack, filters etc. It’s a same with the K400/475 and K500/575.
 It’s just about what accessories are included in the box.

-The Keurig 2.0 K250 is the smallest and the most affordable 2.0 brewer.
-It can do 9 different cup sizes, it’s fast, easy to use and with 7 different colors to choose from it will look awesome anywhere (I love the white one).
-So it’s great choice if you want a Keurig brewer and don’t want to overspend.
-If you need a bigger water reservoir or an auto ON feature, I recommend K475 or K575.
+The Keurig 2.0 K200 is the smallest and the most affordable 2.0 brewer.
+It can do 9 different cup sizes, it’s fast, easy to use and with 7 different colors to choose from it will look awesome anywhere.
+But, if you want a machine that is built to last, Keurig 2.0 probably should not be your first choice.
+The limited number of k-cups and the fact that you need to buy Keurig branded k-cups or hack the machine to work with all k-cups is also not the best option.